tc39/proposal-temporal/docs/instant.md

 The `years`, `months`, `weeks`, and `days` fields of `duration` must be zero.
 `Temporal.Instant` is independent of time zones and calendars, and so years, months, weeks, and days may be different lengths depending on which calendar or time zone they are reckoned in.
 This makes an addition with those units ambiguous.
-If you need to do this, convert the `Temporal.Instant` to a `Temporal.DateTime` by specifying the desired calendar and time zone, add the duration, and then convert it back.
+If you need to do this, convert the `Temporal.Instant` to a `Temporal.PlainDateTime` by specifying the desired calendar and time zone, add the duration, and then convert it back.

 If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), a `RangeError` will be thrown.